hamshif/Wielder/IntelliJ.md

 1. File -> new -> module from existing source -> maven -> next
 you might have to add Scala directories as source
 1. Add non framework directories e.g. docker scripts from existing sources
-1. Add Python frameworks using preprepared virtualenvwrapper
+1. Add Python frameworks using pyenv